-The Presidential Judge addresses issues of personnel and court administration on behalf of the President.
+The judge assisting the president addresses issues of personnel and court administration on behalf of the President.

-Court Administration supports the President and the senates in the discharge of their duties.
-It is divided into the administrative department, the registry, the information services and the presidential department.
+Court administration supports the president and the senates in the discharge of their duties.
+It is divided into the administrative department, the registry, the information services and the department for external relations.

 There are a number of committees within the Federal Administrative Court.
 They are assigned different tasks:

-- The presidential board rules on the Court's roster allocating court business.
+The board rules on the Court's roster allocating court business.

-- The presidential council is a body through which the judiciary participates in the appointment of judges and decisions of promotion.
+The consultative council for judicial appointments is a body through which the judiciary participates in the appointment of judges and decisions of promotion.

-- The Federal Administrative Court also has representatives for the interests of severely disabled employees, young employees and apprentices.
+- The Federal Administrative Court also has representative bodies for the interests of severely disabled employees, young employees and apprentices.